filipvanlaenen/eu_polls/methodology.md

 parties losing votes, the model can result into negative numbers in the electoral districts where it performed poorely during the last election.
 Just imagine a party going from 8 to 5 percent nationally, but with a local score of only 2 percent in one of the electoral districts.
-The uniform regional swing mode described above would project the party at 2 - 3 = -1 percent in that district.
+The uniform national swing model described above would project the party at 2 - 3 = -1 percent in that district.

-As an alternative, the model used on these pages projects the national results onto the local districts in a multiplicative way.
+As an alternative, the model used on these pages projects the national results onto the local districts in a proportional way.
 That means that when a party increases from 20 to 22 percent, the model doesn't add 2 percent to the party's voting share in every district, but *multiplies* the local results with a factor of 22 / 20 = 1.1.
 In the example mentioned above, this would put the party in